 For some of the conditions noted above, our previous audit revealed almost identical types of errors.
 Although improvement has been shown, there still is a need for the Office of the State Comptroller to follow up on agencies that make repeated errors.

 Recommendation:

-The Budget and Financial Analysis Division of the Office of the State Comptroller should provide specific additional training and monitoring in the preparation and submission of accurate GAAP adjustments.
+The Budget and Financial Analysis Division of the Office of the State Comptroller should continue its efforts to provide training and monitoring in the preparation and submission of accurate GAAP adjustments.
 (See Recommendation 1.)

 Agency Response: